How to Use Your Own Commands in Bucklescript-TEA

 | Scroll

 Then we need to encapsulate the Msg in a command.
-To do that, we’ll use Tasks.
+To do that, we’ll use Task

 Here’s the type signature for Task.perform: